MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-use-cases.md

     }
     ```

-* Reduce the resolution of data by calculating periodic statistics over the raw data.
+* **Reduce the resolution of data** Reduce the resolution of data by calculating periodic statistics over the raw data.
 Use various [aggregation functions](materialized-view-create.md#supported-aggregation-functions) by period of time.
 For example, maintain an up-to-date snapshot of distinct users per day:

     ```kusto
     .create materialized-view ArgMax on table T